Cyoda-platform/java-client-template/src/main/resources/functional_requirements/customer_management.md

 # Customer Management — Functional & UI Requirements

-## Overview
-This document defines the UI and functional requirements for the Customer Management system centered on the Customer entity and the CustomerLifecycle workflow.
-It covers screens, flows, form validation, roles, API interactions, notifications, and acceptance criteria.

 ## Goals
 - Provide an intuitive UI to manage customers through their lifecycle: onboarding, verification, active, suspended, termination.
 - Support both admin and user roles with appropriate permissions.